WooPayments provides your store with Apple Pay, which makes it easier for customers to checkout using Touch ID or Face ID on Apple devices.

 apple-developer-merchantid-domain-association file is not publicly available from your domain root.

-In some cases this can be caused by security plugins,
+NOTE: In some cases, this can be caused by security plugins,

 .htaccess rules, or web application firewalls that are in place at the server level.
 You can speak with your host to check on these and be sure they’re not preventing the file from being publicly available.

-Once uploaded, follow the above steps to trigger domain registration again and see if the button appears afterward.
+Once uploaded, follow the steps here to trigger domain registration again and see if the button appears afterward.

 - The product may not be compatible with express checkouts.